InnovAnon-Inc/flappy-bird-server/README.md

 2. run `npm install`
 3. run `npm start`
 4. Do the exact same for the [client](https://github.com/InnovAnon-Inc/flappy-bird-client).
 This is only the server!
+5. create a .env with a supabase API_KEY and the GAME_NAME

 Made with ♥ by Dolan Miu